Pseudo-Model-Free Hedging for Variable Annuities via Deep Reinforcement Learning: Illustrative Example Revisited: Training Phase

-Given this MDP training environment, the RL agent implements the PPO, which was reviewed in Section \ref{sec:PPO}.
+After constructing this MDP training environment, the insurer builds the RL agent which implements the PPO, which was reviewed in Section \ref{sec:PPO}.
 Table \ref{sub_table:params_PPO} summarizes all hyperparameters of the implemented PPO, in which three of them are determined via grid search\footnote{The grid search was performed using the Hardware-Accelerated Learning cluster in the National Center for Supercomputing Applications; see \cite{Kindratenko_2020}.}, while the remaining two are fixed a priori since they alter the surrogate performance measure itself, and thus should not be based on grid search.
 Table \ref{sub_table:params_ANN} outlines the hyperparameters of the ANN architecture in Section \ref{sec:network_art}, which are all pre-specified, in which ReLU stands for Rectified Linear Unit; that is, the componentwise activation function is given by, for any $z\in\mathbb{R}$, $\psi\left(z\right)=\max\left\{z,0\right\}$.